AjaySagarR/first/README.md

    2) pyqt5 Library

-### check the Python version on Windows, Linux, or macOS systems :-
+### Check the Python version on Windows, Linux, or macOS systems :-
 To check the version installed, open a terminal window and entering the following:

      python --version
 ![image](https://user-images.githubusercontent.com/20612971/136605964-7aa1de15-1474-4e2f-963b-c3a28c3c6cb1.png)

 If installed python version is 3.5 or above then you can continue to install pyqt5 library using pip

+### Installing pyqt5 using pip
+pip3 install pyqt5